xolodniy/backoffice_app/README.md

     employeesexceededtasks: "00 00 07 * * *"    — preference to send report about employers that have exceeded tasks
     reportslackspaceending: "00 00 07 * * *"    — start everyday at 7:00 to send report if free space on slack < 0.5GB
     reportgitmigrations: "@hourly"              — preference to send report about new git migrations
+    reportsprintstatus: "00 00 07 * * MON"      - preference to send report about open sprint status

 ### API Description